 Moreover, roof replacement cost is not the only expense you need to consider, as you cannot forget maintenance and repair.
 If properly installed, metal will require minimal maintenance, which you can do yourself and will not require repairs.

-Comparatively, a quality shingles roof will still need both maintenance and repair, as individual shingles tend to rot, warp, break, etc. This means that you will be spending at least a few hundred dollars every year on various types of fixes.
+Comparatively, a quality asphalt roof will still require both maintenance and repair, as individual shingles tend to rot, warp, break, etc. This means that you will be spending at least a few hundred dollars every year on various types of fixes.
 Over the years, this will add up to a hefty sum of money, in addition to stress and time you will waste looking for and dealing with contractors.

-4: Lack of color options
+Myth 4: Lack of color options

 Fact: The notion that metal panels are ugly stems from popular images of old tin roofs on animal barns and industrial warehouses.
 All of them had the same bare metal color.